kartta-labs/Geolocalizer/README.md

 This repository contains the source code for a tool to geolocalize a raster map.

 This code uses Google Vision API to detect the text in a raster map.
-Then, it sends the textual results to Google Geocoding API to guess where the map belongs to.
+Then, it sends the textual results to Google NLP API to identify addresses and locations.
+These entities are then sent to Google Geocoding API to guess where the map belongs to.

 ## How to use
 This code needs access to Google Cloud tools such as the Vision and Geocoding API's.